Kristen David Adams

 Commercial Transactions, International Business Transactions, Payment Systems, Real Property, Law through the Lens of Poetry

 Kristen David Adams has been a member of the faculty at Stetson University College of Law since 2000 and currently holds the William Reece Smith, Jr. Distinguished Professorship.
-She has authored or co-authored ten books and more than twenty law review articles.
-Her three most recent books, CISG Basics: A Guide to International Sales Law (with Candace Zierdt), The ABCs of the UCC: Related and Supplementary Consumer Law, Third Edition (with Candace Zierdt), and Law and Poetry: Promises from the Preamble, were published by the American Bar Association.
+She has authored or co-authored thirteen books and more than twenty law review articles.
+Her four most recent books, The ABCs of the UCC: Articles 3 and 4, CISG Basics: A Guide to International Sales Law (with Candace Zierdt), The ABCs of the UCC: Related and Supplementary Consumer Law, Third Edition (with Candace Zierdt), and Law and Poetry: Promises from the Preamble, were published by the American Bar Association.

-Adams is an elected member of the American Law Institute, active in the American Bar Association Business Law Section and a former chair of the Uniform Commercial Code Committee, active in the American Bar Association Commission on Homelessness and Poverty, an officer and fellow of the American College of Commercial Finance Lawyers, the American Bar Association Business Law Section's Liaison to the Permanent Editorial Board for the Uniform Commercial Code, and past chair of the board for Gulfcoast Legal Services.
+Adams is an elected member of the American Law Institute, an incoming officer in the American Bar Association Business Law Section and a former chair of the Uniform Commercial Code Committee, active in the American Bar Association Commission on Homelessness and Poverty, president of the American College of Commercial Finance Lawyers, the American Bar Association Business Law Section's Liaison to the Permanent Editorial Board for the Uniform Commercial Code, and past chair of the board for Gulfcoast Legal Services.

 Featured Publications